Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Logging Issues

-If you're experiencing connection drops with mice, try these troubleshooting steps:
+If you're experiencing pairing failures with speakers, try these troubleshooting steps:

 Ensure both devices support LE Audio or a compatible version